trampgeek/moodle-qtype_coderunner/Readme.md

 to ensure that the names given to elements like radio buttons are different in the two answers.

+Using this macro, it is also possible to include the GraphUI in the HtmlUI.
+By including a custom grader, it is possible to create a Question with several sub questions.
+To do this, in the html-code a textarea element needs to be
+defined:

+    <textarea class="coderunner-ui-element"
+    id="graph_target_name____textareaId___"
+    name="graph_target" spellcheck="false" rows="18" data-params=""
+    data-globalextra=""></textarea>

+This element is hidden, but the graph will be drawn at this position and its contents serialised into that textarea.

+Secondly, the amd-script needs to get called using:

+    M.util.js_pending('qtype_coderunner/userinterfacewrapper');
+    require(['qtype_coderunner/userinterfacewrapper'], function(amd) {
+        amd.newUiWrapper("graph", "graph_target_name____textareaId___");
+        M.util.js_complete('qtype_coderunner/userinterfacewrapper');
+    });

-As an example application of this capability, see [this CodeRunner author's forum thread](https://coderunner.org.nz/mod/forum/discuss.php?d=381) where Markus Gafner (who contributed this workaround) shows a TextUI question with an embedded GraphUI question, plus other embedded questions.
+By using multiple graph elements, keep in mind that the id and name should be unique.
+For more information, see this CodeRunner author's forum thread where Markus Gafner (who contributed this workaround) shows a HtmlUI question with an embedded GraphUI question, plus other embedded questions.

 ### Other UI plugins